FransUrbo/snmp-modules/zfs/README.txt

                         !!!!!
 NOTE !!!!!

                         !!!!!
 NOTE !!!!!
-   Because of a bug in ZoL version <0.6.4, reading DBUF info (the zfsDbufStatsTable table), reading DBUF values from /proc/spl/kstat/zfs/dbufs is disabled.
-If you want to enable it, look for the lines:
+   If you're running a ZoL version <0.6.4, reading DBUF info (the zfsDbufStatsTable table) from /proc/spl/kstat/zfs/dbufs can cause a kernel crash.
+That is quite old now, so the code that does this is enabled.
+If you're running pre-0.6.4 ZoL, you might want to disable this code.
+Look for the lines:

 	     # ---------------------------------
 	     # Get DBUFS status information
 	# Could be dangerous - see https://github.com/zfsonlinux/zfs/issues/2495
-	#    %DBUFS = &get_dbufs_stats();
+	     %DBUFS = &get_dbufs_stats();

-   Remove the dash at the front of that last line.
-There is a fix, but it have yet to be merged/issued.
+   Add a dash at the front of that last line.
                         !!!!!
 NOTE !!!!!

 SNMP Setup files